Day-by-Day / January 23, 1806

 A lack of brains

-Fort Clatsop, Astoria, OR Lewis laments a “want of [animal] branes” with which to make leather.
-He also says that the giant horsetail plant root, eaten by the Clatsops, tastes insipid.
+At Fort Clatsop, Lewis laments a “want of [animal] branes” and lye soap with which to make leather.
+He sends Pvts.
+Werner and Howard to fetch some salt from the Salt Makers’ Camp.
+He also says that the root of the giant horsetail plant eaten by Clatsop People tastes insipid.

 Going for Salt